 So we’ve established why God sent his son to die for us in the Romans 5 verse (also John 3:16 is a traditional favorite), but that doesn’t really explain why Jesus had to die does it?
 Why couldn’t God have just spanked his children and given them a firm finger-waving and resolved all of this?
 Why did there have to be this tortuous flogging and crucifixion?

-Perhaps we can paint a scenario that speaks to the summit in regards to acts of love.
+I will deal with this more specifically in the forthcoming Atonement section, but perhaps we can paint a scenario that speaks to the summit in regards to acts of love.
 I am a father of children, and when each child came into this world I knew in my heart I would die for them if it meant saving their life.
 And it was an instantaneous conviction, not a feeling like being warm or cold, it was a conviction in my heart and mind.
 And I didn’t have to wait for them to develop their little personalities or test the limits of the boundaries I would set for them.
 I would have done it right there.
 Now why would I die for a child without even really knowing anything about them?
 I would do the same for my spouse and I know her very well.
 Why?

 Outside of your family, and perhaps on par, what do you value most in life?
 My hope is that many of you would respond that your own life is important, at least on par or near to par with your loved ones.
 For how could you even enjoy the love of your loved ones if you didn’t exist?
 So what could be a greater act of love than giving up that which is of utmost importance to you so that others may live?
 Jesus is recorded in the Gospel of John speaking on this in Chapter 15:13.
 It’s also worth reading Romans 5:6-8 again.